typestyle/typestyle/README.md

 ```

 ## Book
 We really really want to make CSS maintainable and simple.
-So we even wrote a Free and OSS book for how to use the utility styles in `csx`. *[Jump to the book 🌹][book]*.
+So we even wrote a Free and OSS book for how to use the utility styles in `csx`  🌹. *[Jump to the book][book]*

 [![](https://raw.githubusercontent.com/typestyle/typestyle.github.io/master/images/book/cover.png)][book]